 | WiFi |

 |Nikon 1 J4||-||stereo||mono||-||-||mini||2.0||Y||-||-|

 It is notable that the X-T100 has a hotshoe, while the V2 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the V2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V2 was succeeded by the Nikon 1 V3.
+Both the X-T100 and the V2 have been discontinued, but can regularly be found used on eBay.
+The V2 was replaced by the Nikon 1 V3, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X-T100 better than the Nikon 1 V2 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 14.2MP) with a 30% higher linear resolution.